 - How to engage in dispute and deduction management

-- How short pays can be resolved, and
+- How to resolve short pays, and

 A short payment is a payment that is less than the invoiced amount.
-A short-paid invoice is an invoice that hasn’t been fully satisfied by the payment that was submitted.
+A short paid invoice is an invoice that hasn’t been fully satisfied by the payment that was submitted.